60 Minutes: Portugal

 SIC Notícias acquired the broadcasting rights to the program in 2001.
 The original episodes were shown in Portugal with introductory and final comments by journalist Mário Crespo, who conducted the program until 2014.
 It is presently hosted by anchors of the aforementioned network on a rotational basis, who eventually adopted the previous model.

 Chile

-The news program of National Broadcasting of Chile (TVN), the public television network in that country, was named 60 Minutos ("60 Minutes") from 1975 to 1988, but the program had no association with the US version and no investigative reporting.
+The news program of National Broadcasting of Chile (TVN), the public television network in that country, was named 60 Minutos ("60 Minutes") from 1975 to 1988, but the program had no association with the American version and no investigative reporting.